 Port Zienna’s founder and Creative Director, Francesca Canepa, was born in Lima, Peru.
-Her career started while at Istituto Marangoni in London, and later earned a BA in Fashion Design and Patternmaking from Mod’Art International in Paris.
-After a few years in the industry she decided to follow a postgraduate degree in Fashion Marketing and Merchandising from the Fashion Institute of Technology in New York.
-She has design experience at fashion houses such as Oscar de la Renta, J.Mendel and Ani Álvarez-Calderón.
-Francesca was an Embroidery Designer for Finesse in NY for several years, where she created detailed embroideries for Burberry, Tom Ford, Carolina Herrera, Oscar De La Renta, and Monique Lhuillier.
+Her career started at Istituto Marangoni in London, following a BA in Fashion Design and Patternmaking from Mod’Art International in Paris.
+After a few years in the industry she decided to pursue a postgraduate degree in Fashion Marketing and Merchandising from the Fashion Institute of Technology in New York.
+While studying, she earned design experience at fashion houses such as Oscar de la Renta, J.Mendel and Ani Álvarez-Calderón.
+Francesca later became an Embroidery Designer for Finesse in NY, where she created detailed embroideries for Burberry, Tom Ford, Carolina Herrera, Oscar De La Renta, and Monique Lhuillier.

 During her beginnings in Paris, Francesca fell in love with the technique of draping, the art of hand sculpting fabrics on a dress form.
 Draping is an expertise used in haute couture, which she incorporated in a ready-to-wear label.
 "When you wear haute couture, you feel empowered and strong, we believe a woman should feel like this every day”, Canepa says.
 After years working for inspiring mentors, Francesca realized she needed to make a change and decided to explore having less waste in the manufacturing process of garments.
 This is how she launched Port Zienna, a ready-to-wear label driven to create luxurious pieces with a positive social and environmental impact.